A Course in Advanced Grammar and Editing

 English.
 Develop your command of the English language with us.

-In this one-day intensive course, you will practise applying grammatical principles, rules and conventions in various ways by studying the parts of speech; sentence construction; bulleted lists; the punctuation marks; subject, verb/s and predicate; and the imperatives of writing and editing.
-This is a supportive and collegial class in which everyone is asked to contribute.
+This course is a rare opportunity to practise applying the principles, rules and conventions of traditional grammar by studying the nine parts of speech; subject, verb/s and predicate; the seven types of sentence; the punctuation marks; the three ways to set up a bulleted list (dot points); and the imperatives of writing and editing.
+The class is supportive and collegial, and everyone is asked to contribute.

-This course is intended to be a follow-on to Deb Doyle's course in Grammar and Punctuation Fundamentals.
-You are welcome to enrol in this course whether or not you have completed that course or any similar course.
+The course is intended to be a follow-on to Deb Doyle's Grammar and Punctuation Fundamentals course, but you’re welcome to enrol whether or not you’ve completed that other course or a similar one.

 Aims